synthetic-microstructures/synthetmic/README.md

     )
 ```

-to see more usage examples, see the `examples` folder or check below on how to run them via `cli.py`.
+To see more usage examples, see the `examples` folder or check below on how to run them via `cli.py`.

 The example above uses a custom data.
 If you would like to use one of the data provided by this package, they can be loaded from the `synthetmic.data.paper` and `synthetmic.data.toy` modules.
 The former gives access to the data for generating some figures from this [paper](https://www.tandfonline.com/doi/full/10.1080/14786435.2020.1790053) and the latter provides access to some useful toy data.
 All data creators or loaders from these modules return a `synthetmic.data.utils.SynthetMicData` data object which contains the following fields: `seeds`, `volumes`, `domain`, `periodic`, and `init_weights`.